Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Numerical methods

 Notice that the arguments of the gamma functions ($\Gamma$) are half-integers.
 Because ($a+b+c+d$) is even, then when changing any sign, the result will remain even, and the gamma functions read,

 Finally, the integral $I_{abcd}$ can be expressed as

-The presence of factorials in the analytical expression of the matrix elements Eq.~(\ref{Iabcd}), can originate numerical problems.
-In this section we propose a procedure to overcome this problem.

-In general the matrix elements of the interaction should be well behaved.
-However, the presence of factorials in the expressions of the harmonic oscillator wave functions can originate fake overflows in the calculation.
+The presence of factorials in the expressions of the harmonic oscillator wave functions can cause fake overflows in the calculation.
 One possible solution to this problem is by taking logarithms of the expressions to be evaluated.
 As shown before, a suitable way to write the integrals entering in the two-body matrix elements is

 This expression can be written as $I=\sum_r^d f(a,b,c,d,r)$, where $f$ is a well-behaved function.
 Furthermore, we can write this result as

 where $f$ must be positive.\\ \\ The logarithm $\log{(f)}$ is given by